UK and International Removals & Storage since 1884

 In business and your personal life, networking and connections are key to settling in and enjoying your new life in the UAE.
 Always make the most of networking opportunities, particularly for business, as this plays a key role for business and employment.

 The workweek generally runs from Sunday to Thursday; Friday and Saturday are the designated days of rest.
 Offices generally open somewhere between 7.30am and 9am and close at 5pm, with working hours during the month of Ramadan generally shortened by two or three hours.

 Get support for your settlement in the UAE

 Expats in the UAE generally tend to live in communities of others from their home countries.
 Sign up for expat and social groups in addition playgroups for your children to help you get adjusted.

-Britannia Bradshaw can help your UAE relocation goes smoothly.
+Britannia Bradshaw can help your move to the UAE go smoothly.
 Contact us for a free, no obligation quote or call 0161 877 5555 (Manchester), 0121 504 0966 (Birmingham) and speak with an international removals specialist.